EAEngland/personal_website/src/content/projects/mapping-queer-homelessness.md

 improve our understanding of how LGBTQ+ homelessness is geographically distributed (where LGBTQ+ people at risk of homelessness live), and how age and identity might affect risk of homelessness.
-The survey is running until autumn 2023 and open to all UK resident LGBTQ+ adults (You can complete it here  xyz)
+The survey is running until autumn 2023 and open to all UK resident LGBTQ+ adults You can complete it [here](https://cardiffmet.eu.qualtrics.com/jfe/form/SV_5ilAS1eyIZwEAHc)

 ## Phase 2: Queer narratives of home/lessness